min2ha/ukwa-site/content/target/47279/index.en.md

   "subject": "Brexit"
 }

-# Operation Black Vote: Gina Miller: A powerful Black woman taking on the Gov

 Brief comment on the role of Gina Miller in challenging in the High Court the government's claim that it could trigger the process of leaving the EU without a vote in Parliament.